Enriching Telemetry Events Overview

 - Threat intelligence information

-The telemetry data sources for which HCP includes parsers (for example, Bro, Snort, and YAF) already include enrichment topologies that activate when you start the data sources in HCP:, but you can add your own enrichment sources to suit your needs:
+The telemetry data sources for which HCP includes parsers (for example, Bro, Snort, and YAF) already include the following enrichment topologies that activate when you start the data sources in HCP.

 One of the advantages of the enrichment topology is that it groups messages by HBase key.
 Whenever you execute a Stellar function, you can add a caching layer, thus decreasing the need to call HBase for every event.